Salma-Yassin/Data-Base-Bash/README.md

      5) Back to main menu
      6) Exit
 5) Delete from Table
-    - It lists tables inside the database for the user to choose from and then shows the next menu:
+    - It lists tables inside the database for the user to choose from if any exist or tells the user that no tables were created.
+Then shows the next menu:
       1) Delete by Id: takes the value for the primary key to delete the whole record.
 If it does not exist, it tells the user that the id does not exist.
       2) Delete by a Column Value:
       3) Drop a Column